rkourdis/solo12_mujoco/README.md

     - A Python script was added to **import and orient `<geom>` elements correctly multiple times** (`generate_model.py`).
 This is so that duplicated geometry (_eg. actuator modules_) is not exported and loaded multiple times.

-      >:warning: MuJoCo's `<include>` element cannot import the same file more than once.
+      >⚠️ MuJoCo's `<include>` element cannot import the same file more than once.

 1. The `.ply` meshes were converted to `.obj` with **Meshlab**.

-    > :warning: Meshlab creates .obj meshes **with materials**.
+    >⚠️ Meshlab creates .obj meshes **with materials**.
 Other software might assign colours on each vertex which won't be processed by `obj2mjcf`.

 1. For each mesh, Solidworks was used to _figure out the correct orientation and offset from the export origin_.
 Visuals were **oriented to match collision meshes** using Meshlab.